gardenio-dev/urban-sdk-homework/README.md

 # Urban SDK Homework
+Built with ❤️ for Urban SDK by Pat Blair.

 A FastAPI-based traffic data analysis service that provides REST APIs for querying and visualizing aggregated traffic speed data on road networks.
 Built with PostgreSQL + PostGIS for spatial data operations.

 ## 🚀 Features